TomRob08/C-Coding-Minds/05 File-Streams/Class-4.md

 __3.__ Print the length of "Hippopotomonstrosesquippedaliophobia".

 __4.__ Ask a user for a word and use an if statement to check if the word is greater than or equal to 8 letters.
 If it is less than 8 letters print "Your word needs to be at least 8 letters." and end the program.
-If the password is is greater or equal to 8 letters than ask the user for four numbers and concatinate the numbers to the end of the word.
+If the word is is greater or equal to 8 letters than ask the user for four numbers and concatinate the numbers to the end of the word.
 Print the result.